unit-io/unitdb/README.md

 - All DB methods are safe for concurrent use by multiple goroutines.

 # Planned
-- Documentation - document the technical atchitecture, technical design and advanced usage guides.
+- Documentation - document the technical architecture, technical design and advanced usage guides.

 ## Table of Contents
  * [Quick Start](#Quick-Start)